kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/short-link-app/03-real-world-react/13-modal-errors.md

 # Setting up Modal Errors
-We submit a bad URL and get a console.log() error with a very user friendly error notication under `reason`
+We submit a bad URL and get a console.log() error with a very user friendly error notification under `reason`

 ## Add error `state` and default to empty
 `AddLink`